America has a student loan crisis. According to the Fed, at the end of 2022, student loan debt in the US stood at $1.6 trillion.

 Therefore, although there are a number of financial benefits to moving abroad, you can’t just leave the country, stop payments, and hope for student loan forgiveness – that’s naive and can have unpleasant consequences.

-The Myth: You can Get out of Paying Your Student Loans by Moving Abroad
+The Myth: You Avoid Paying Your Student Loans by Moving Abroad

-One of the myths that I often hear circling around the internet is that you can effectively “cancel” your student debt just by moving abroad and discontinuing your payments.
+One of the myths that we often hear circling around the internet is that you can effectively “cancel” your student debt just by moving abroad and discontinuing your payments.

 However, like most things that seem too good to be true, this student loan forgiveness method doesn’t actually work in the real world.
 Here’s why: